damianopetrungaro/clean-architecture/README.md

 #### Why did you code this package?

-When i code, i usually isolate the Domain layer from Application layer and Infrastructure layer, and every time i do it i need to re-build a set of objects that helps me doing this.
+When I code, I usually isolate the Domain layer from Application layer and Infrastructure layer, and every time I do it I need to re-build a set of objects that helps me doing this.

 Those objects often are a Request, a Response and some Errors.

-This package is born for me, to do not re-build this set of objects, also avoiding some copy paste from different projects.
+This package is born for me, to avoid re-building such set of objects, also avoiding some copy/paste from different projects.

-#### Why should you isolate your domain code from Application and Infrastructure dependecies?
+#### Why should you isolate your domain code from Application and Infrastructure dependencies?

 Imagine that your PHP application is currently built on top of Laravel framework.